-The Zoom Q tool in the Tools toolbar lets you zoom in and zoom out of the Camera or Drawing view.
+The Zoom out of the Camera or Drawing view.

 - The keyboard shortcuts are 1 and 2. - When you're in Zoom In mode, hold Alt as you click to zoom out.

 When you select the Zoom tool, its properties are displayed in the Tool Properties view.